geometrian/TinyLeakCheck/README.md

 Please note that TinyLeakCheck overrides the replaceable [`new`](https://en.cppreference.com/w/cpp/memory/new/operator_new) and [`delete`](https://en.cppreference.com/w/cpp/memory/new/operator_delete) operators, so you must not do that yourself (if you're doing your own memory allocators, then do your own leak checks :V ).
 Also, C-style allocation / deallocation is not detected (but you shouldn't be using that anyway).

 On all non-Windows platforms, alignment requirements cause the allocated block to be larger than the requested size.
 However, I have chosen the reported size to be the original size, as that is usually more-helpful.
-If you had a lot of tiny allocations, the actually memory usage could be a slightly higher than you would figure from the memory usage (though this would be dwarfed by the trace's data itself).
+If you had a lot of tiny allocations, the actual memory usage could be a slightly higher than you would figure from the memory usage (though this would be dwarfed by the trace's data itself).

 On some non-Windows platforms, static leaks cannot be detected.
 This is because those platforms use non-C++ routines to allocate / deallocate static memory, even in C++.
 This arguably violates the C++ specification.
 I don't know if it can be worked around.
 FWIW other detectors, such as Valgrind, don't detect this either.